igorwolfs/RF-simulations/rf_simulations/lorawan_multiband/notes.md

     - The lower gap: 1 mm
     So the total length here shuold be: 45 mm, the indication says "43 mm" however.
     Assume that the length is 43, and deduce everything from that.

+# FreeCad
+### Issue when sketching
+Make sure to when sketching don't create overlapping figures e.g.: overlapping squares when drawing an rectangular angle.